osmlab/labuildings/IMPORTING.md

  ![getosmdata](https://cloud.githubusercontent.com/assets/353700/12942519/ddc04c2a-d001-11e5-978a-b441c2607fcd.gif)

- * Compare the two layers for conflicts.
+ * Compare both data for conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
 Instead flag the `.osm` file for a more advanced user to look at.
 (Use github [issues](http://github.com/osmlab/labuildings/issues) to flag concerns, and/or create [OSM notes](http://wiki.openstreetmap.org/wiki/Notes)).
 Then unlock your task on the tasking manager and pick a new area to work on.
  * Manually merge the layers together: preserve the work of previous mappers wherever possible.
 Copy address information and building height to existing building shapes if they are of higher quality.
  * Use **Replace geometry** to merge.